aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/BeeBoss.md

 4. Prepares an attack next turn which increments `charge`
 5. A party wide charged dash attack

-Move 5 will always be used (and can only be used) when `basestate` isn't 0 (`Idle`) or `charge` is above 0.
-NOTE: This is assumed to be the case after move 4 was performed last actor turn since this one ultimately changes the `basestate` away from 0 (`Idle`) meaning it is assumed that move 4 will only be used when move 3 was the last move performed.
-It doesn't seem to be possible under normal gameplay to get into a false positive.
+Move 5 will always be used (and can only be used) when `basestate` isn't 0 (`Idle`) or `charge` is above 0 (meaning move 4 was used last actor turn).

-Move 1 through 4 usage are based on odds, but the odds changes depending if [HPPercent](../../Actors%20states/HPPercent.md) is less than 0.5 or not.
+As for other moves, the decision of which move to use is based on odds, but the odds changes depending if [HPPercent](../../Actors%20states/HPPercent.md) is less than 0.5 or not.
 Additionally, some moves have additional requirements that needs to be fufilled upon selecting the move.
 If those requirements aren't fufilled when the move is selected, another move will be used instead.

 |Move|Odds when [HPPercent](../../Actors%20states/HPPercent.md) >= 0.5|Odds when [HPPercent](../../Actors%20states/HPPercent.md) < 0.5|Requirements|Move used when requirements failed|
 |---:|-------------------------------|-----------------------------|------------|---------------------------------|